Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of bipartite protocols: Quantum Key Distribution

 In this work, two different figures of merit are explored, as they provide different views and benchmarks on quantum communication protocol.
 Firstly, as per similar works in classical networks~\cite{classnetwork}, the \textit{energy efficiency} (EE) is defined by:

 where the power is simply the sum of the electrical powers of the devices involved in the protocol, given in Table~\ref{tab:tableofeverything}.
-The energy efficiency is a time-agnostic quantity which makes it an interesting figure of merit for running quantum networks.
-It neglects initialization costs and focuses on the energy required to achieve a certain rate with a given protocol.
+Energy efficiency neglects initialization costs and focuses on the energy required to achieve a certain rate with a given protocol.
+It is independent of the number of bits generated, which makes it an interesting figure of merit for running quantum networks.
 Note that the rate is mostly fixed by the setup and environmental parameters such as losses and noise and that inputting more energy does not necessarily increase the rate.\\

-The second method used in this work is to fix an objective task, or metric, and study the energy required to achieve this task for different hardware, or resources, while fixing the noise (or fixing the hardware while varying the noise).
+The second figure of merit used in this work is the energy required to get $N_{\mathrm{target}}$ bits of secret key with protocol and setup $\pi$.
+Following the Metric-Noise-Resource framework from~\cite{AlexiaInitiative}, the method consists in fixing an objective task, or metric, and then study the energy required to achieve this task for different hardware, or resources, while fixing the noise (or fixing the hardware while varying the noise).
 In the case of QKD protocols, the objective task is fixed as the creation of $N_{\mathrm{target}}$ secret key bits between two parties.
-The energy required to get $N_{\mathrm{target}}$ bits of secret key with protocol and setup $\pi$ is denoted as $E^{N_{\mathrm{target}}}_{\pi}$, and can be derived from Equation \ref{eq:generalmodel}:
+The energy cost is denoted as $E^{N_{\mathrm{target}}}_{\pi}$, and can be derived from Equation \ref{eq:generalmodel}:

-where $\mathcal{H}_{\pi}$ are the overall hardware elements of the protocol (including the source, the manipulation and the detection), $P_i$ the power of the hardware $i$ (assuming a constant consumption during the execution of the protocol), $r_{\mathrm{source}}$ is the repetition rate, and $K_{\pi}$ the secret key rate of the protocol, in bit per channel use.
-The execution time of the protocol is $t_n = \frac{N_{\rm target}}{r_{\mathrm{source}}K_{\pi}}$.
+where $\mathcal{H}_{\pi}$ are the overall hardware elements of the protocol (including the source, the manipulation, and the detection), $P_i$ the power of the hardware $i$ (assuming a constant consumption during the execution of the protocol), $r_{\mathrm{source}}$ is the repetition rate, and $K_{\pi}$ the secret key rate of the protocol, in bit per channel use.
+The execution time of the protocol is $t_{\pi}^{\rm target} = \frac{N_{\rm target}}{r_{\mathrm{source}}K_{\pi}}$.
 Finally, $C_{\pi}^{N_{\rm target}}$ is the cost of classical computing elements, that depends on the number of target bits.\\

 For discrete-variable protocols, the secret key rate $K_{\pi}$ is derived from the \textit{raw key rate} $R_\mathrm{DV}$ in bit per channel use and is given by the following formula:

 where $\mu_i$ is the probability of photon emission of source $i$.
 For each hardware element $j$ involved, the probabilities $p_j$ represent their different efficiencies, such as detection efficiencies, coupling efficiencies, and so on.
 Lastly, $L_k$ is the length of the optical fibers $k$ that light should go through with a loss per kilometer of $\eta_k$. \\